tools-study/journal/drafts/draft_4.md

 5. **The durability problem:** Modifications must persist for the lifetime of each target cell and, for self-renewing tissues, must be inherited through cell division or continuously re-applied.

-Each of the ten approaches presented in this work addresses a distinct subset of these bottlenecks, and their combination provides a comprehensive strategy.
+Each of the nine approaches presented in this work addresses a distinct subset of these bottlenecks, and their combination provides a comprehensive strategy.

 ### 1.4 Cell Count Considerations